10 ways to save on insurance

 You can call your insurance company at any time and ask them to raise the deductibles on your home and auto insurance.
 We have raised our home insurance deductible to $1500 and those on our vehicles to $1000 each.
 This can add up to some pretty nice premium savings over a couple of years.
 Just make sure that you always have enough cash on hand to cover the deductibles just in case.
 We earmark a part of our emergency fund for this purpose.

-4. Purchase Wisely
+4. Purchase wisely

 If you’re buying a home, it will cost less to insure a newer home as it’s less likely that things might go wrong with your electrical, heating or plumbing systems than if you own a home with antiquated structures.
-Also consider the geographical location and construction of the home.
-Is it in an earthquake, hurricane, or tornado prone area?
+Also, consider the geographical location and construction of the home.
+Is it in an earthquake, hurricane, or tornado-prone area?
 If so, you may want to make sure the home is built to withstand those conditions.

 When purchasing a vehicle, it makes sense to get an insurance quote before you buy.
 All other things being equal, you may want to choose the vehicle that is cheaper to insure.
 The Insurance Bureau of Canada offers information on How Cars Measure Up in terms of insurance claims.
-The data only seems current up to 2008, but you should be able to get a general idea on how expensive various vehicles are to insure.
+The data only seems current up to 2008, but you should be able to get a general idea of how expensive various vehicles are to insure.
 You may also want to avoid vehicles that are more likely to be stolen.

-5. Ask for Discounts
+5. Ask for discounts

 Insurance companies offer discounts for a variety of situations and they can vary greatly from company to company, so make sure you shop around for the company that offers the discounts that best fit your situation.
 Here are some of the ways you might be able to qualify for a discount: